 It’s not always easy to prioritise your own needs over those of your friends, family or employer, but having even an hour a day where you can phone a friend for a chat, relax with a good book in the bath or do some exercise, can work wonders for your general wellbeing.

 6. Review your diet

-While making some small, sustainable changes to your diet can be helpful during and post-menopause, it’s never a good idea to try crash dieting or making any other dramatic changes to your diet that simply aren’t sustainable – as this will just place additional physical and emotional strain on your body.
+While making some small, sustainable changes to your diet can be helpful during and post-menopause, it’s never a good idea to try crash dieting or make any other dramatic changes to your diet.
+These simply aren’t sustainable and will just place additional physical and emotional strain on your body.

-If you’d be interested in reading more about how you can make your diet work for you during or post-menopause, have a read of this article from Healthline.
+If you’re interested in reading more about how you can make your diet work for you during or post-menopause, have a read of this article from Healthline.

 7. Try to see menopause as the beginning, not the end

-After 50 plus years, menopause can also be another aspect of life experience to tuck under your belt with the relationship highs and lows, work experience, parenting – plus everything else.
-Some women say that this helps them to feel more confident moving forward, because they know that they can handle whatever else comes their way.
+After 50+ years, menopause can also be another aspect of life experience to tuck under your belt with relationship highs and lows, work experience, parenting, plus everything else.
+Some women say that this helps them feel more confident moving forward because they know they can handle whatever else comes their way.